 If, despite the additional support and input received at SEN Support Stage 1, a pupil continues not to make desired or appropriate progress, or their wellbeing remains a concern, advice and input will be sought from external agencies, with parental permission (see available agencies in Appendix A).
 Advice from external agencies may include specialist assessments, advice on targets, teaching approaches and materials.
-As and when advice has been received, it will be shared with parents, teachers and support assistants as appropriate and incorporated into the child's Learning Passport targets, which will continue to be regularly reviewed.
+As and when advice has been received, it will be shared with parents, teachers and support assistants as appropriate.
+At this time, it may be deemed appropriate for a child to have a One Plan.
+This document specifies individual support for complex, identified needs and outlines key targets for the child.
+This document is reviewed termly with parents and child and includes a One Page Profile as part of the document.